 September 23, 1933 – Standard Oil of California Geologists visit Saudi Arabia

 Invited by Saudi Arabian King Abdel Aziz, geologists from Standard Oil Company of California arrived at the Port of Jubail in the Persian Gulf.
 Searching the desert for petroleum and “kindred bituminous matter,” they discovered a giant oilfield.
-This early partnership between Saudi Arabia and Standard Oil became known as the Arabian American Oil Company (Aramco), later joined by Texaco and other major U.S. companies.
+The Saudi Arabia and Standard Oil partnership would become the Arabian American Oil Company (Aramco), later joined by Texaco and other major U.S. companies.

 September 23, 1947 – New Patent for “Hortonspheres”

 The Chicago Bridge & Iron Company (CB&I) received a patent for improvements to a spherical storage vessel invented by the company’s founder in the 1920s.
-Designed to store natural gas, butane, propane and other volatile petroleum products, the efficient sphere was among the most important storage innovations to come to the U.S. petroleum industry.
+Designed to store natural gas, butane, propane and other volatile petroleum products, the efficient sphere was among the most important storage innovations to come to the U.S. oil and natural gas industry.

 September 24, 1951 – Perforating Wells with Bazooka Technology

-Call it a “downhole bazooka.”
-In 1951, war veteran Henry Mohaupt applied to patent his “Shaped Charge Assembly and Gun.”
-He brought a key World War II anti-tank technology to the petroleum industry.
-Mohaupt had been in charge of a secret U.S. Army program to develop an anti-tank weapon.
-His idea of using a conically hollowed out explosive charge to direct and focus detonation energy ultimately produced a rocket grenade used in the bazooka.
+Call it a downhole bazooka.
+When World War II veteran Henry Mohaupt applied to patent his “Shaped Charge Assembly and Gun,” he brought anti-tank technology to the petroleum industry.
+During the war, Mohaupt had been in charge of a secret U.S. Army program to develop an anti-tank weapon.
+His idea of using a conically hollowed out explosive charge to focus detonation energy led to the rocket grenade used in bazookas.